minchangggg/FIFO-calibration-and-control-for-High-Speed-design/README.md

 Figure.
 TX Calibration Controller Architecture

+The internal architecture of the TX Controller follows a strict separation of concerns:

+- Data pattern generation and write-pointer activity are isolated in the TX Write Generator.
+- Calibration session control, timing alignment, and retry logic are handled by the TX Calibration Sequencer.
+- Interpretation of synchronized calibration feedback and generation of step-based pause control are implemented in the TX Calibration Helper.

+This separation allows each block to be independently validated, simplifies timing closure across long control paths, and enables future extension of the calibration algorithm with minimal coupling.

+All control and status signals exchanged between the TX Controller and TX FIFO pass through deterministic long pipelines.
+As a result, the TX Controller must explicitly account for various sources of latency, including control pipeline depth (tx_pipe_depth), clock-domain crossing (CDC) latency, and synchronizer delays associated with calibration feedback.
+Consequently, calibration decisions are not made based on immediate signal values, but only after the corresponding pipeline and synchronization delays have been fully compensated.
+This ensures that the TX Controller evaluates calibration feedback only when it is stable and correctly aligned with the associated write operation.
+The overall timing relationship between write operations, calibration feedback, and synchronized evaluation is illustrated in the waveform below.

 <img width="296" height="92" alt="image" src="https://github.com/user-attachments/assets/a7a17e3e-1ba5-4824-81d5-dc5376444ae7" />

 <img width="996" height="508" alt="image" src="https://github.com/user-attachments/assets/1f539e6d-2946-43c0-b3ee-5441965598f7" />

 Figure.
 CDC Synchronization and Deterministic Delay before CalOut Evaluation (PIPE_DEPTH = 2)

+As illustrated in Figure, the calibration feedback signal (CalOut) is generated in the TX FIFO Calibration block operating in the high-speed clock domain and is transferred to the TX controller clock domain through a CDC synchronizer.
+Due to the use of a two-stage flip-flop synchronizer, the synchronized signal (CalOut_syn) becomes visible in the control domain only after a fixed synchronization latency.

+To ensure accurate evaluation of the calibration feedback, the TX Controller intentionally inserts a fixed delay between the calibration write event and the CalOut checking point.
+This delay accounts for both pipeline latency and CDC synchronization latency, ensuring that CalOut is sampled only when it is stable and properly aligned with the corresponding write operation.

+Therefore, starting from the assertion of start_calib in the controller, CalOut evaluation is enabled after (PIPE_DEPTH + 4) clock cycles.
+For example, when PIPE_DEPTH = 2, as shown in Figure, calibration is initiated at T1, and CalOut is correctly evaluated at T7.

+This timing-aware design ensures that calibration decisions are made only when feedback signals are stable and correctly aligned with their corresponding write operations.

+#### TX WRITE GENERATION
 <img width="379" height="150" alt="image" src="https://github.com/user-attachments/assets/3a7a07e0-4dc7-4150-934a-a80dab7eaf63" />

 <img width="568" height="379" alt="image" src="https://github.com/user-attachments/assets/15eb7371-a7a6-4ddd-a26c-2176b7653fd7" />

+#### TX CALIBRATION SEQUENCER

+#### TX CALIBRATION HELPER